Katie Bender (filmmaker): Early life

-Bender is a former gymnast and freestyle skier, and trained on the Australian freestyle aerial ski team.
-Bender attended Methodist Ladies College in Victoria, Melbourne where she could study and train at a high-performance gymnastics center based on campus.
-At 16 years old, Bender was recruited by the Olympic Winter Institute of Australia to join an athlete talent pathway program which converted gymnasts into freestyle aerial skiers.
+Bender Wynn trained as a gymnast before transitioning to freestyle aerial skiing as part of the Australian national program.
+She attended Methodist Ladies’ College in Melbourne, where she trained at a high-performance gymnastics facility on campus.
+At the age of 16, she was recruited by the Olympic Winter Institute of Australia into a talent identification program designed to transition gymnasts into aerial skiing.